spree/spree/README.md

 Customizing
 -------

-Copy the `spree_bootstrap_frontend.css.scss` file from `assets/stylesheets/spree` inside the gem into the same location in your application and edit as required.
+Running the above `spree_bootstrap_frontend:install` command copies the stylesheet to `app/assets/stylesheets/spree/frontend/spree_bootstrap_frontend.css.scss`.
+Edit this as required.

 To style your spree store just override the bootstrap 3 variables.
-The full list of bootstrap variables can be found [here](http://getbootstrap.com/customize/#less-variables).
+The full list of bootstrap variables can be found [here](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/_variables.scss).
 You can override these by simply redefining the variable before the `@import` directive.
 For example:

 ```scss